olinations/UrlShortener/README.md

 Notes:

 - Would not use Typescript throughout entire app, mainly just for central state and common api requests.
-- Would not worry too much about creating tests in a first version.
-IMO, better to build and build and build, and write tests with first hires.
+- Would not worry too much about creating tests in a first version, but should not proceed further without writing tests.